Pr0xximity999/Quartz/content/School/Year 2/S1/c++/Fundamentals.md

   - taal/engels
   - programming-languages/cpp
 ---
+>[!info]
+>I use method and function interchangeably when talking about c++ methods in this document.

 # Introduction
 C++ is an unsafe programming language. "unsafe" means that you can directly access memory, which when used wrong, can lead to memory leaks and other issues.